D.E.B.S. (2004 film): Plot

-Later, Amy is promoted to squad leader, replacing Max, much to Max's jealousy.
-Ms. Petrie plans on using Amy's encounter with Lucy to boost the D.E.B.S. image and reputation.
-Amy is hesitant to talk about her encounter due to her growing feelings for Lucy.
+Later, Amy is promoted to squad leader, replacing Max, much to her jealousy.
+Ms. Petrie plans on using Amy's encounter with Lucy to boost the D.E.B.S. image and reputation, though Amy is hesitant to talk about her encounter due to her growing feelings for Lucy.
 The D.E.B.S. respond to a bank heist orchestrated by Lucy, which she has committed in order to see Amy again.
 When Lucy and Amy are alone, the two kiss, and Lucy talks Amy into running off with her.
 The D.E.B.S. assume Amy has been kidnapped and organize a nationwide manhunt to find her.
-In the meantime, Lucy and Amy enjoy having an actual relationship with one another, while Janet covers for them (and also develops feelings for Scud, whom she has a secret correspondence with).
+In the meantime, Lucy and Amy enjoy having an actual relationship with one another while Janet covers for them and develops feelings for Scud, whom she has a secret correspondence with.

 On the basis of a tip from a jealous Ninotchka, the D.E.B.S. and Bobby discover Amy and Lucy while they are having sex.
 When Amy returns to the academy, Ms. Petrie prepares to exile Amy, but Max convinces her to claim that Amy was kidnapped and brainwashed in order to protect their reputation.
 Amy becomes depressive when forced to go along with the story, and Bobby tries to coerce Amy into getting back together with him.
-When Lucy tries to see Amy again, Amy is forced to reject her.
-In the meantime, Lucy comes to realize she is not happy with her life of crime.
-In an attempt to win Amy back, Lucy returns everything she has ever stolen, and publicly turns over a new leaf.
+When Lucy tries to see Amy again, Amy is forced to reject her, making Lucy realize she is not happy with her life of crime.
+In an attempt to win Amy back, Lucy returns everything she has ever stolen and publicly turns over a new leaf.

-At the time of the D.E.B.S. year-end dance, Amy is to be made D.E.B. of the year and deliver a speech where she is to denounce Lucy.
+At the D.E.B.S. year-end dance, Amy is to be made D.E.B. of the year and deliver a speech denouncing Lucy.
 She briefly talks with Mr. Phipps about just what the actual test measures (as she recorded a perfect score), and he reveals that the test actually measures one's ability to lie, in essence saying that perfect liars make perfect spies.
 Janet talks with Dominique and Max, who start to realize how unhappy Amy actually is.
 Lucy infiltrates the academy during the dance.
-When Bobby discovers this, he plans to track her down and kill her.
+Upon discovering this, Bobby plans to track Lucy down and kill her.
 Lucy evades Bobby only to hear Amy's speech about her experience as Lucy's captive.
-When Amy and Lucy meet eyes, Amy retracts her entire speech, and runs off-stage to be with Lucy.
-Petrie, Bobby and the rest of the academy try to track them down, when Lucy and Amy are cornered by Max, Janet, and Dominique.
-When Amy reminds Max of her promise to always be her friend, they give their blessings to Lucy and Amy, and allow them to make their escape.
+When Amy and Lucy meet eyes, Amy retracts her entire speech and runs off-stage.
+Ms. Petrie, Bobby, and the rest of the academy try to track them down while Lucy and Amy are cornered by Max, Janet, and Dominique.
+When Amy reminds Max of her promise to always be her friend, they give their blessings to Lucy and Amy, and allow them to escape.
 Max finally awards Janet her D.E.B.S. stripes, and Janet and Scud begin a relationship.
 Lucy and Amy ride off into the night, heads on one another's shoulders.